nextflow-io/training/README.md

 ![PNG](/asciidocs/img/gitpod.welcome.png)

-**The sidebar** allows you to customise your environment and perform basic tasks (Copy/Paste, Open files, search, git, etc.) Click the Explorer button to see which files are in this repository:
+**The sidebar** allows you to customise your Gitpod environment and perform basic tasks (Copy/Paste, Open files, search, git, etc.) Click the Explorer button to see which files are in this repository.

-**The terminal** allows you to run all the programs in the repository, for example `nextflow`, `nf-core` and `docker` are installed in the nf-core rnaseq repository.
-The terminal may not appear automatically, in which case navigate to the top icon of the sidebar, and choose Terminal/New Terminal.
+**The terminal** allows you to run all the programs in the repository, for example `nextflow` and `docker` are installed.

 **The main window** allows you to view and edit files.
 Clicking on a file in the explorer will open it within the main window.
 Once a file is open, Markdown or HTML can be rendered using the preview option.

-## Rendering ascii docs for training locally

-To render the pages on your local machine

-First install ascii doctor tools: https://asciidoctor.org/

-Then git clone the repo : `git clone --single-branch --branch master https://github.com/seqeralabs/nf-training-public`

-Make your changes to the docs in `asciidocs/`.

-Then run `make clean`

-Then make the docs: `make docs`

-Then to open the html: `open asciidocs/index.html`
+We can also see the nf-trainin material in this window, or you can open in separately in another browser winder (https://training.seqera.io/)